 Be wary of the fact that if your developer goes administration during construction while you should be entitled to a refund of your initial deposit on the property, provided that the funds were correctly paid into a trust account but will miss out on other opportunities and prices may have gone up during the time.

 A great way to check on your property developer is to see evidence of past building projects.
 Contacting previous customers of the developer is another great way to gauge how good they really are.
 If possible, consider looking at previous building projects by the developer to assess their quality.

 In the contract of sale for your off-the-plan property, you’ll find what’s called a sunset clause.
 This is a statement that puts a time limit on the validity of the contract.
 If the developer fails to complete the project by the date specified in the clause then the contract may be declared null and void.
 In this scenario, the deposit must be returned to you.

 The sunset clause is essentially created to protect you from excessive building delays.
 In some cases, developers have purposely run over the date specified in the sunset clause in order to resell the property for a higher price.
 That’s why it’s so important that a legal professional such as a property lawyer reviews your contract and ensures the building deadlines for your property are within a reasonable timeframe.

 Before committing to the purchase of an off-the-plan property it’s important to make plenty of checks.
 The following items are just some of the things a Property Lawyer should be checking for you before it’s time to sign on the dotted line.

-- See what the rates & taxes are
+- see what the rates and taxes are;

 - WHAT ARE YOU BUYING?: You should carefully examine the architect’s plans and the list of specifications to ensure you are satisfied with what you are contracting to buy.
 Also carefully examine the proposed Plan of Subdivision to identify your lot, its location and aspect and its size.